Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 “Trotter Head, I forbid thee my house and premises, I forbid thee my horse and cow-stable, I forbid thee my bedstead, that thou mayest not breathe upon me, breathe into some other house, until thou hast ascended every hill, until thou hast counted every fence post, and until thou hast crossed every water.
 And thus dear day may come again into my house, in the name of God the Father, the Son, and the Holy Ghost.
 Amen”.

-The second so-called “bible” of powwowing, is the “Seventh Book of Moses”.
+The second “bible” of powwowing is the “Seventh Book of Moses”.
 This is a mixture of material take from the Talmud, Kabbalah and the Old Testament.
 It explains how to break a hex by wearing an amulet containing specially selected herbs wrapped in parchment paper inscribed with biblical verses or charms.
 In another method it tells how the hexed person should avoid direct sunlight, to stay in-doors when the moon is full, to cover the ears at the sound of a bell, and to never listen to the crowing of a cock.
-Most family households in Pennsylvania’s Dutch “hex belt” (as these areas became known) had copies of the two powwowing “bibles”, and anyone could use them.
-However the charms were believed more effective when prescribed or recited by a bona fide practitioner.
+Most family households in the Pennsylvania Dutch “hex belt” (as these areas became known) had copies of both powwowing “bibles”, and anyone could use them.
+However the charms were believed more effective when prescribed or recited by a “bona fide” practitioner.

-The most skilled of powwowing practitioners are born into it, inheriting such occult abilities as healing, clairvoyancy and precognition.
+The most skilled of powwowing practitioners are born into it, inheriting such occult abilities as healing, clairvoyance and precognition.
 According to tradition, the “seventh son of a seventh son” inherits special powers, and is thought to be the most powerful, but both men and women can be practitioners.
-Powwowers start there training at an early age, and are taught only by family members of the opposite sex.
+Powwowers start their training at an early age, and are taught only by family members of the opposite sex.
 They use a variety of techniques to help their clients, such as the laying on of hands, incantations and signs (such as the sign of the cross).
-Others specialize in charms and amulets, while others may use special herbs, potions and powders.
+Some specialize in charms and amulets, while others may use special herbs, potions and powders.
 One well-reputed powwower from the turn of the century was called Charles W. Rice.
-He lived in York, where he specialized in curing blindness with a potion he called “sea monster tears”.
+He lived in York, where he specialized in curing blindness with a potion he called “Sea Monster Tears”.
 This he dispensed at $2.50 a drop.

 Most powwowers work quietly and attract their clients by word of mouth and reputation.
 Some work at it as a sideline to their main business, seeing clients only in the evenings or at weekends, others work at it full-time.
 To many it is considered unethical to charge fees for their services, and instead accept “voluntary contributions” though they may suggest appropriate amounts for specific services.
 Most will also help those clients who cannot pay, trusting that grateful clients will return when funds are available.